Inspired by Elbert Hubbard’s own belief in stimulating his workers with lectures, the Roycroft is excited to bring speakers back to the Campus.

 Individual presentations are available for $20 per person or buy the series for $50.

 For Roycroft Campus Members – Individual presentations are available for $10 per person or buy the series for $25.

-The Roycroft Members price would normally be $40, but as a special thank you for supporting us over this past year we are offering this program FREE.
-Registration is still required.
-Members please call the Roycroft Campus to register for this program for FREE, or call to become a Member at 716-655-0261.
+Members please call the Roycroft Campus to register for this program, or call to become a Member at 716-655-0261.

 All proceeds go to support the educational programming and restoration of the Roycroft Campus.

-The Roycroft History Course is made possible with funding from Erie County, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+The Roycroft History Course is made possible by the County of Erie and by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 William Morris and his cohort of designers, printers, bookbinders, writers, and friends founded the Kelmscott Press in 1891 as a reactionary response against cheap mass printing and (to their mind) shoddy design work.
 Running for a short seven years but producing an intense array of beautiful objects, like most of Morris’s endeavors the Kelmscott Press was a complicated mix of aesthetic desires, a fight for workers’ rights, art for the affluent, and a celebration of the historic.
 This presentation will touch on the various facets of the Kelmscott Press, and its influence on American printing.